 - Is your app running the latest version of the Firebase SDK?

-If you want to have year over year data available in GA4 before the UA and/or GA360 deprecation, a full implementation is required before the respective dates for this year (July 1, 2022 for UA, and October 1, 2023 for GA360).
-If not completed within these time frames, GA4 will have gaps that complicate 2023 year-over-year reviews.
+If you want to have year over year data available in GA4 before the UA and/or GA360 deprecation, a full implementation is required before the respective date for this year (July 1, 2023 for GA360).
+If not completed by then, GA4 will have gaps that complicate 2023 year-over-year reviews.